GloryWong/studio/README.md

 Usage: gs [options] [command] [project-name]

-Description: Manage local projects and demos in one place instantly and smoothly.
+Description: Manage local projects and demos in a single place instantly and smoothly.

 Arguments:
   project-name   choose a project